Celebrating Black History Month with WP Engine Rise

 At WP Engine, we’re committed to providing an inclusive environment where a diverse set of people can come together, be their authentic, whole selves and do their best work.
-This is made possible through our core values and our Open Doors pillar, which supports WP engine’s Employee Resource Groups (ERGs) that are aligned with the company’s mission and values.
-One such ERG is Represents, a group that seeks to intentionally raise awareness of the perspectives and experiences of all racial and ethnic groups within the tech industry and increase the equality of opportunity.
+This is made possible through our core values and our Open Doors pillar, which supports WP Engine’s Employee Resource Groups (ERGs) that are aligned with the company’s mission and values.
+One such ERG is Rise (formerly called “Represents”), a group that seeks to intentionally raise awareness of the perspectives and experiences of all racial and ethnic groups within the tech industry and increase the equality of opportunity.

 To commemorate Black History Month, we invited members of our team to share their thoughts on black leaders, historical figures, and community members they admire, the challenges they’ve faced in their careers, and what Black History Month means to them.